 - A small cooler of canned beer or your beverage of choice.
 Just please do not bring anything in glass.

 - A camera!
 These hot springs are beautiful and you’ll likely want to capture the moment.
 All our photos were taken with our Sony a7riii.

 The Mammoth Lakes hot springs are for soaking, NOT for bathing.
 They are located within a delicate environment and the water from the pools feeds into this.
 Therefore, please do not use soaps in Rock Tub Hot Springs or any other of the local springs.
 Similarly, rinse off any insect repellant or chemical lotions before entering the pools to help protect the environment.
-If you are visiting in the summer and need to use sunscreen, be sure to use an ecofriendly option.

 The cell service in the area is extremely limited.
 Depending on your cell provider, you may get lucky and pick up some service, but be prepared to be without it and download offline maps to ensure you can get about with ease.